999toucan/Rotate-Image-Horizon/README.md

 ## Example: Another One Point Perspective

 Another example with picture of costco aisles.
+This is a picture with two point perspectives, however we can make it aligned to the shelves in the back instead.

 |![4.1 Base image](images/costco.jpg?raw=true)|
 |--|